what is hair miniaturization

 Balanced diet: Nutrient-rich foods can promote hair growth and overall hair health.

 Stress management: Reduce stress and adopt relaxation techniques, which can be beneficial in preventing hair loss.
+If you're a smoker, quit smoking today.
+Quitting smoking stops stress, which helps to maintain healthy hair growth.

 Hair care products: Specialized shampoos, conditioners, and serums formulated to combat hair loss can complement other treatments.